cristianrz/microhttpsd/README.md

-# ehttpd
+# microhttpsd

-ehttpd is a simple script that runs a secure web server on a Linux system only using `openssl` and `busybox httpd`.
+microhttpsd is a simple script that runs a secure web server on a Linux system only using `openssl` and `busybox httpd`.
 The web server can serve static files from a specified directory and supports HTTPS connections.